wingarmac/software-install/README.md

 `git clone https://github.com/wingarmac/software-install.git`

-From inside the download folder, run a terminal and enter:
+From inside the target folder, run a terminal and enter:

 `~/software-install/setup-options$ chmod a+x Installer-menu.sh`